Posted in

 Mid-Columbia Community Action Council (Hood River and Wasco Counties) – https://mccac.com

-Step 3: Gather the necessary documents.
+Step 3: Submit the necessary documents.

 Before applying, gather the documents that most programs need.
 Having these basic documents will help you to fasten the application process: